berlinjs/framework-special-hackathon/README.md

 Don't worry if you don't finish the whole task, as we've said: This is entirely about learning new stuff.
 Also, the presentations will be in January, so there's some time left to finish if you found some joy in the project :)

+Also this is not a fixed list, if you have some additional ideas you wanna add, please go ahead.

-**Note**: it would be ace if you'd tell us about your project so we can link to it here :) Just open up an issue or
+**Note**: it would be ace if you'd tell us about your project so we can link to it here :) Just open up an issue or ping us via Twitter :)

 ## 🗣 Communications

 There's a `#framework-hackathon` channel on our [Slack](https://berlinjs-slack.herokuapp.com).
 Join us there.

 You can also ping us on Twitter ([@berlinjs](https://twitter.com/berlinjs)) anytime.

+Remember, this is a friendly hackathon and the main focus is to learn new things, so don't hesitate to ask and it's totally fine if you don't know everything.

 ## 📖 Code of Conduct